 It is important to note that here at Thompsons of Prudhoe, we are fully aware of the impact that the work we carry out can have on the environment.
 Therefore due to our strict waste segregation and disposal, we have a 97%+ recycling rate and all brick, concrete and mixed soil materials will be processed into recycled materials meeting the specification as required by the client or another construction project within the area.

 Once a site has been successfully cleared, it can reach its next stage of preparation before moving into construction.

-What is the importance of a Site Clearance?
+What is the importance of a Site Clearance in construction?

 When undergoing any type of construction work, not just Site Clearance, it is vitally important that you know what you are doing and you are skilled to operate the equipment and machinery needed.

 Not only is it important for safety reasons but clearing a site correctly and effectively is also a task that will reward efficiency, saving time for the next steps to be followed in the project.
 Undertaking the task untrained could lead to serious injuries, mistakes and significant delays to the construction stage further down the line.